dynamite: An R Package for Dynamic Multivariate Panel Models: Prediction

 \section{Prediction}

 The \pkg{dynamite} package provides a comprehensive set of features for obtaining predictions based on the posterior distribution of the model parameters.
-The package supports imputation of missing exogenous predictor values (last observation carried forward), summarized and individual-level predictions, and various methods to account for new levels of the \code{group} variable for random effects.
+The package supports the imputation of missing exogenous covariate values (via last observation carried forward or next observation carried backward), aggregated and individual-level predictions, and various methods to account for new levels of the \code{group} variable for random effects.
 Counterfactual predictions can also be obtained which enables the study of causal effects and other intricate causal quantities.
 It should be noted that the predictions do not directly support forecasting as there is no unambiguous way to define how the splines for the time-varying regression coefficients should behave outside of the observed time points.
 However, such predictions can be obtained by augmenting the original data with missing values for future time points.
+Furthermore, the package can be used to generate data from a DMPM without an existing model fit by first specifying the values of the model parameters and the fixed covariates (see the package vignette on data simulation for further information: \code{vignette("dynamite_simulation", package = "dynamite")}).